worldstartup/astroplant.io/docs/week-14.md

 In short, these two differ in the fact that one fetches data a _build_ time and the other at every _request_.
 For this website's data it's not important to fetch at every request as changes to the content will only happen occasionally.

-So, what I learned was that I you can only call `getStaticProps()` on _page_ files, and not in individual components.
+So, what I learned was that I can only call `getStaticProps()` on _page_ files, and not in individual components.
 Let's take a look at how we can use it on the homepage.

 ```javascript
 // index.js